There are two ways that Sites can be created in Inventory:

 Creating a New Site

 A new Site will always be created with no data assigned.
-Suppliers, Batches, Recipes and non-Recipe Ingredients will need assigning manually once created.
+Suppliers, Batches, Recipes and non-Recipe Ingredients will need to be assigned manually once created.

 New Sites are best for new concepts, brands, or Sites with a different supply base.